Correlation Analysis in Pyleoclim#

 • the test against both surrogates suggests the correlation is not significant at the 95% level.

 This is a reminder of the importance of judiciously applying statistical tests in the paleo context.
 As recounted by Hu et al (2017), there are 3 major pitfalls for paleo-correlations.
-The first, which is here on full display, is that serial correlation (persistence) undermines the IID assumption, thereby radically reducing the number of degrees of freedom available to the test.
+The first, which is here on full display, is that serial correlation (persistence) undermines the assumption that consecutive samples are independent, thereby radically reducing the number of degrees of freedom available to the test.
 This can often invalidate such tests entirely.
+Accordingly, Pyleoclim implements a modified version of the built-in test, which estimates the effective degrees of freedom \(n_\mathrm{eff}\) lost to serial correlation.
+This method is available as ttest, but in this case it would not work because it results in \(n_\mathrm{eff}<10\), which is too small for this test to make any sense (try it!).

 Effect of nonlinearity#

-Now we show case how to apply a different statistic, for example, Spearman’s \(\rho\) and Kendall’s \(\tau\):
+Now we showcase how to apply a different statistic, for example, Spearman’s \(\rho\) and Kendall’s \(\tau\):

 for method in ['built-in','ar1sim','phaseran']: